ORCA CONSERVANCY STAFF

 TREASURER | ACCOUNTING

-• Matt joined Orca Conservancy in 2020 and is currently employed with Pacific Whale Foundation as their Controller in Maui, Hawaii.
+• Matt joined Orca Conservancy in 2020 and was formally employed with Pacific Whale Foundation as their Accounting Director in Maui, Hawaii.
+Matt is also a Director on the Pacific Whale Foundation Australia’s board.

-Matt holds an MBA in Accounting from the University of Phoenix and has 30+ years of corporate accounting/tax experience.
+Matt holds an BA from University of Puget Sound, an MBA in Accounting from the University of Phoenix, and has 30+ years of corporate accounting/tax experience.

 Matt grew up in a U.S. Navy family stationed at the Whidbey Island Naval Air Station and he graduated from Oak Harbor High School.
-Matt has resided in Hawaii since 2004.
+Matt has resided in San Diego, California since 2023.

 In his free time, Matt enjoys hiking, water sports (surfing, paddling, rowing), team sports (baseball, softball, volleyball), & snowboarding.